Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect

 \section{Introduction}

-Observations of primordial CMB anisotropies \citep[e.g.,][]{Planck2018VI} and of the abundance of light elements formed through Big Bang nucleosynthesis \citep[BBN, e.g.,][]{Cooke2018} set tight constraints on the number density and distribution of baryons in the early universe.
-Conversely, the rarefied character of the late universe hinders the detection of baryons outside high-density regions, leaving most cosmological volume practically invisible.
-As a result, low-redshift observations were only able to detect $\sim70\%$ of the expected abundance of baryons until recently \citep{Fukugita04, Nicastro08, Shull12}.
+Over the last decades, precise observations of primordial CMB anisotropies \citep[e.g.,][]{Planck2018VI} and Big Bang nucleosynthesis studies \citep[e.g.,][]{Cooke2018} have set strict constraints on the abundance and distribution of baryons in the early universe.
+However, a complete census of baryons at late times remains elusive; this is principally due to the intermediate temperature and rarefied character of nearly all cosmic gas, which hinders the detection of baryons outside high-density regions and leaves invisible the majority of cosmological volume.
+Such is the case that until recently, low redshift studies only detected 70\% of the expected amount of baryons \citep{Fukugita04, Nicastro08, Shull12}.

-Lately, some studies have successfully detected baryons outside haloes by resorting to kinematic Sunyaev-Zel'dovich (kSZ) effect observations \citep{chm15, HillprjkSZ16}, stacking thermal Sunyaev-Zel'dovich (tSZ) emission between galaxy pairs \citep{deGraaff17, Tanimura19} or low-redshift Lyman-$\alpha$ emission \citep{Gallego2018}, or conducting deep X-ray campaigns \citep{Nicastro18, Kovacs2019}.
+Nonetheless, recent studies have successfully detected baryons outside high-density areas conducting kinematic Sunyaev-Zel'dovich (kSZ) effect observations \citep{chm15, HillprjkSZ16}, thermal Sunyaev-Zel'dovich (tSZ) studies \citep{deGraaff17, Tanimura19}, low-redshift Lyman-$\alpha$ surveys \citep{Gallego2018}, and deep X-ray campaigns \citep{Nicastro18, Kovacs2019}.